ccutrer/rspec-openhab-scripting/README.md

 limitations that will hopefully be resolved as it matures:
  * actions may or may not work (you probably want to stub them anyway)
  * persistence (item history) will not work
- * item states are not reset between specs, so don't rely on everything being NULL.
-It's intended that they be reset to NULL between every spec
  * rules run in their own threads, asynchronously. therefore you can't send a command or update in your spec, and immediately check the resulting state of items.
 It's intended to write a helper such as